Raj-Manghani/kubernetes-ansible-vmware/README.md

 + vSphere credentials with appropriate priviledges

-+ Ansible host version 2.17 or later.
-(Later versions may not be backward compatible.)
++ Ansible host version 2.17 or later (Later versions may not be backward compatible).
+See requirements.txt for additional packages and versions.
+It is recommended to run these playbooks and additional packages in `python3 venv`.

 + `main.yml` file declaring vSphere variables.
 Refer to the example 'main.yml' for the required variables.